Bitcoin Is Losing the Payments War

 That unfortunately cannot scale.

 And honestly, I’m not even sure it should.
 I don’t even want to spend my Bitcoin.
 The opportunity cost in my eyes is too great.
-I try to accumulate and stack as much as I possibly can, especially when we are at a “buy” price range.

 However, many of the best minds and engineers in the space seem to be building exactly for that.
 Bitcoiners spending their Bitcoin.